tiesselune/sled-entity/Readme.md

 :bulb: Since this is just a `sled` DB, this object can be copied and sent accross threads safely.

 From there, you have two options :
- - Derive the `Entity trait`
+ - Derive the `Entity` trait
- - Implement the trait yourself.
+ - Implement the trait manually.

 ### Implementing the `Entity` trait